hivdb/hivdb-cms/resources/cpr-release-notes.md

 The following proportions of sequences containing an SDRM are calculated.
 For PRRT sequences:

-a. proportion of sequences containing at least one NRTI, NNRTI, or PI SDRM;
+1. proportion of sequences containing at least one NRTI, NNRTI, or PI SDRM;
-b. proportion of sequences containing at least one NRTI SDRM (whether or not NNRTI or PI SDRMs is also present);
+2. proportion of sequences containing at least one NRTI SDRM (whether or not NNRTI or PI SDRMs is also present);
-c. proportion of sequences containing at least one NNRTI SDRM (whether or not NRTI or PI SDRMs is also present);
+3. proportion of sequences containing at least one NNRTI SDRM (whether or not NRTI or PI SDRMs is also present);
-d. proportion of sequences containing at least one PI SDRM (whether or not NRTI or NNRTI SDRMs is also present);
+4. proportion of sequences containing at least one PI SDRM (whether or not NRTI or NNRTI SDRMs is also present);
-e. proportion of sequences containing both NRTI and NNRTI SDRMs;
+5. proportion of sequences containing both NRTI and NNRTI SDRMs;
-f. proportion of sequences containing NRTI, NNRTI, and PI SDRMs.
+6. proportion of sequences containing NRTI, NNRTI, and PI SDRMs.

 For IN sequences:

-a. proportion of sequences containing at least one INSTI SDRM.
+1. proportion of sequences containing at least one INSTI SDRM.

 ### Phylogenetic analysis